defano/wyldcard/README.md

 A toy implementation of Apple's HyperCard written in Java.
 Originally created as a class project for a graduate-level compiler design course at DePaul University, Chicago.

-Originally released in 1987 as part of System Software 6, HyperCard was an application that largely defied classification: part database, part programming language, part "paint" program.
-In true Apple fashion, HyperCard was a new paradigm.
-Other "beginner" languages of the time made it possible to write boring console-mode programs, but with HyperCard, a novice could script an application with a full graphical user interface using a very expressive syntax that mimicked natural language.
+Originally released in 1987 as part of System Software 6, HyperCard was an application that largely defied classification; part database, part programming language, part "paint" program.
+In true Apple fashion, HyperCard represented something entirely new.
+Other "educational" programming languages of the time made it possible to write boring console-mode programs, but with HyperCard, a novice could draw a graphical user interface with [MacPaint](https://en.wikipedia.org/wiki/MacPaint)-like tools, then apply scripts using an expressive syntax that mimicked natural language.
 Apple called it "programming for the rest of us."

 [Watch an interview of HyperCard's creators](https://www.youtube.com/watch?v=BeMRoYDc2z8) Bill Atkinson and Dan Winkler on The Computer Chronicles, circa 1987.

-**Looking for a way to run the _real_ HyperCard on modern machines?** Piece of cake: Use the SheepShaver emulator to run Macintosh System Software on newer Macs or Windows machines.
+**I want to run the _real_ HyperCard on modern machines?** Use the SheepShaver emulator to run Macintosh System Software on newer Macs or Windows machines.
 See [this tutorial](https://jamesfriend.com.au/running-hypercard-stack-2014) for details.

-**For the attorneys in the audience:** This project represents a homework assignment and is in no way associated with Apple's long-obsolete, HyperCard application program.
+**What if I'm an attorney looking to sue?** This project represents a homework assignment and is in no way associated with Apple's long-obsolete, HyperCard application program.
 HyperCard&trade;, HyperTalk&trade; and any other trademarks used within are the property of Apple, Inc. and/or their rightful owner(s).

-## What this is not...

-This is not a HyperCard replacement nor is it an open-sourced version of Apple's software.

-It won't run your old stacks and it's missing too many foundational aspects of the real software to be useful to anybody other than hobbyists and academics interested in compiler/interpreter design.
-Among its many severe limitations, this implementation lacks support backgrounds; paint tools; user levels; card, background or stack-level scripts; XCMDs and XFCNs; home stack script inheritance; and a great deal more.

-## What was done
+## What's it do?

+Lets users create fields and buttons on a card and attach HyperTalk scripts to those user interface elements.

-I successfully implemented enough of the runtime environment and HyperTalk scripting language to demonstrate each of the core aspects of HyperCard, including parts, attributes, event messaging, local and global variables, built-in and user-defined functions, and complex prepositional chunk expressions.
+Enough of the runtime environment and HyperTalk scripting language is complete to demonstrate each of the core aspects of HyperCard including parts, attributes, event messaging, local and global variables, built-in and user-defined functions, and complex prepositional chunk expressions.

 The project uses Antlr4 as the parser generator, and the IntelliJ GUI Designer for much of the Swing UI development (see the section below for information about modifying UI components).
 With this implementation you can create buttons and fields in the UI and attach scripts to them for controlling their presentation and behavior.
 About 95% of the HyperTalk's expression language is implemented, as is the ability for one object to send messages to another, or to dynamically execute or evaluate code (i.e., any string of text can be executed as a script using the do command).

 Note that this project was originally implemented with the JCup/JFlex LALR parser generator tools and was converted to Antlr in July, 2016.
 The JCup implementation can be found in the (abandoned) `jcup` branch.

+## What this is not...

+This is not a HyperCard replacement nor is it an open-sourced version of Apple's software.

+It won't run your old stacks and it's missing too many foundational aspects of the real software to be useful to anybody other than hobbyists and academics interested in compiler/interpreter design.
+Among its many limitations, this implementation lacks support for backgrounds; paint tools; user levels; card, background or stack-level scripts; XCMDs and XFCNs; home stack script inheritance; and a great deal more.

 ## Building with Gradle